SoftwareAG/adabas-go-api/doc/QUERY.md

 ## Content

-This document describes the search capability of the Adabas Go API.
+This document describes the search capability of the Adabas API for Go.
 The Go API uses a one-to-one match of the Adabas capabilities.

-The Adabas Go API provides search queries based on Adabas queries.
+The Adabas API for Go provides search queries based on Adabas queries.
 The search syntax is limited.
 See the Adabas documentation.

 ## Adabas search adaptions